-Man Accused Of Piloting Boat In Fatal Crash That Killed Three Appears in Court
+Man Accused Of Piloting Boat In Fatal Crash That Killed Three Charged

-The alleged captain of a boat that crashed in coastal waters near Point Loma during an apparent human-smuggling operation, killing three people and injuring more than two dozen others, made his initial court appearance Thursday.
+Federal charges were filed Wednesday against the alleged captain of a boat that crashed in coastal waters near Point Loma during an apparent human-smuggling operation, killing three people and injuring more than two dozen others.

 Two women and one man, all Mexican citizens, were killed in Sunday's wreck.
 The San Diego County medical examiner identified them Tuesday as 41-year- old Maria Eugenia Chavez-Segovia, 35-year-old Maricela Hernandez Sanchez and 29- year-old Victor Perez Degollado.